Purchasing Methods, Policies, and Procedures

 View the time table below for draft and final deadlines for submitting Purchase Consent Records to Purchasing Services.
 Missing the deadline may delay the Regents’ approval to the next monthly meeting.
 The Regents do not meet every month.

-Board of Regents Website
+Board of Regents website

 Purchasing New Equipment for a Laboratory